 Buxton hosts the Eastern Surfing Association Championships for the first time at Cape Hatteras’s Old Lighthouse Beach, establishing Dare County as the competition’s permanent home.

 A hammerhead shark near the Emerald Isle Pier takes offense to Randy Hall surfing in its corner of the ocean, resulting in the first documented instance of a surfer being bitten by a shark in North Carolina waters.

 Mickey McCarthy and Mike Hamil open New Sun Surf Shop across the street from Nags Head Pier, where McCarthy will handcraft boards and mentor young surfers for the next several decades.

 The University of North Carolina Wilmington officially charters a club of student surfers, who continue to compete in East Coast surfing competitions today.
 Ten-year-old Kelly Slater, who would go on to win 11 world surfing titles, refers to the waves at Cape Hatteras as his “Pipeline,” after the famous, and at times deadly, Banzai Pipeline at Oahu.

-Women of all ages take to the waves at Wrightsville Beach for the inaugural Wahine Classic in August, the first event run by and designed for female surfers on the East Coast.
+Women of all ages take to the waves at Wrightsville Beach for the inaugural East Coast Wahine Championships in August, the first event run by and designed for female surfers on the East Coast.